Netcentric/vault-upgrade-hook/samples/userpreferences-package/README.md

 Upload to AEM and install.
 Notice the user preferences of the admin user are being replaced during the installation.

-## upload and install package - with output sample
+### Upload and install package - with output sample

 For a quick turnaround you can install via cUrl like this